 - The price of early-stage technology stocks that fluctuates more than the market.
 It is not hard to assess that stock would be riskier than a low beta stock of the safe-haven utility industry.

 - Besides that, the beta offers a quantifiable, clear measure which gives ease of use.
 Although, there are variations on the beta values that depend on the market index and the time period.

 - It is a convenient measure which is used to calculate the value of the cost of equity for the valuation method.

 A beta has plenty of disadvantages for investing in a stock’s fundamentals.
 Few of them are stated as under:

 - Another troubling shortcoming is that historical price movements are bad predictors of the future.

 - A stock’s beta is merely a rear-view mirror that reflects very less of what lies ahead.

 Furthermore, if beta measures on a single stock tend to change around over the time that makes it unreliable.
-For those traders who are looking to buy & sell stocks within a short period of time then beta is a good risk metric.
-However, for investors who invest in a long-term horizon, it is less useful.
+For traders, who look to buy & sell stocks within a short period of time, beta is a good risk metric.